 3. Silver

-Silver is a widely recognized metal that is grayer than platinum but is just as stunning.
+Argentum (Ag) or Silver is a widely recognized jewelry metal that is grayer than platinum but is just as stunning.
+It’s Latin-origin word means ‘white & shiny’.
 Silver has been used in jewelry making for centuries.
 Silver is extremely malleable, which means it can be beaten into various shapes without cracking.
 However, this also means that the shape of a finished product can be ruined upon impact.

 Therefore, pure silver is never used in jewelry making.
 It is alloyed with copper and other metals to lend it strength.
 This is called sterling silver.
 Sterling silver usually contains 92.5% pure silver and 7.5% other metals.

-Silver has the tendency to tarnish after a period of time, however this can be prevented by storing silver jewelry in tarnish resistant cloth bags.
-If your silver jewelry is tarnished it does not mean that the jewelry has been ruined.
-It can be easily polished and restored to its original glory.
-Silver is significantly more affordable than platinum and gold and is usually paired with beads, crystals and semi-precious gemstones.
+Silver has the tendency to tarnish after a period of time.
+However, storing silver jewelry in tarnish resistant cloth bags can prevent such oxidation.
+If your silver jewelry is tarnished, it does not mean that it is ruined.
+By simply polishing your silver jewelry, you can restore it to its original glory.
+Silver is significantly more affordable than platinum and gold.
+Therefore, you’ll usually find it paired with beads, crystals and semi-precious gemstones.

 Choosing the right metal is an important part of designing the jewelry of your dreams.
 We hope this article helped and we wish you the best of luck in your endeavor.
 Shop your heart out!